naianeyanachi/ChallengeQultureBackEnd/README.md

 ```

 ## Database Documentation
-The database diagram:
+The database diagram:\
 ![database](./doc/img/database.jpg)

 ## API Documentation
-There is a Postman collection to import with this link:
+There is a Postman collection with sample API calls and some simple tests.
+Import it with this link:
 https://www.getpostman.com/collections/4ad7d24e8bb44b995b6e

 All the links are refered to port 5000.
 But your application might run in another port.